FREQUENTLY ASKED QUESTIONS

 The doctoral program and course descriptions are available on the graduate catalog www.utep.edu/catalog.

-7. What are the minimum scores for the GRE, TOEFL, and
+8. What are the minimum test scores for English Proficiency?

-There is no minimum for the GRE, but you must earn a 550 for the TOEFL or a 6.5 for the IELTS.
-More specific information about these tests may be found in the admission process and requirements section.
 The admissions committee reviews all materials and makes decisions based on all application requirements to include the interview.
 Nevertheless, test scores are one component of the application that contributes to an admission decision.
-All of the application requirements help provide an overall and balanced applicant assessment.
+All application requirements help provide an overall and balanced applicant assessment.

 The majority of your statement needs to address your career goals, specific research interests, faculty members whose research interests you, and how this specific program will enhance your professional development.
 Briefly discuss anything else about your